Dub is the strongest fit when you care about modern attribution-aware routes and cleaner campaign-level control.

 Best link tracking tools by workflow, not just feature list

-The right tool depends on what you need the public route layer to do after launch: branded links, editable destinations, campaign analytics, teammate controls, or a cleaner fit with a governed workflow.
+The right link tracking tool depends on what you need the public route layer to do after launch: branded links, editable destinations, campaign analytics, teammate controls, or a cleaner fit with a governed workflow.

 Use this page when you are choosing between Dub, Bitly, Rebrandly, and Short.io, and you want the honest answer about fit, watch-outs, and where software ends but process begins.